Fooly-Cooly/MoneyMod/README.md

 ## MoneyMod - A basic AMXmodX plugin for adding a money system based off kills
+  This plugin hasn't been tested in years so I have no clue if it'll compile and work.
+  I've included the original compiled plugin (MoneyModOriginal.amxx) that's not based on the included source.
+  To learn why, read the history section.

 **Commands:**

   /spawnshop - Spawns a shop NPC to buy things from.
 Shop menu not implemented.

 **History:**

-  This plugin hasn't been tested in years so I have no clue if it'll compile and work.
   I made this plugin back in highschool (~2007) as a successor to my previous Money/Shop plugin.
   Reason being, my previous plugin's source code was lost in a hard drive crash leaving me with only the compiled plugin.
   Over time, I lost interest in continuing it as most of my friends had stopped playing Half-Life and Half-Life mods.